-- This appliance is suitable for Kerosene (28 second oil) only, no other fuel must be used. - Plastic or steel tanks should be installed to BS 5410.
-A steel tank should conform to BS 799: part 5 and have a slope of 1:24 away from the outlet with a sludge cock at the lower end. - Do not use galvanised steel tanks or pipework for the oil system. - · Do not use soldered joints on the oil supply pipework.
+- Ensure the oil supply is free of contaminates and measures are taken to prevent contamination of the appliance. - This appliance is suitable for Kerosene (Class C2) only, no other fuel must be used. - Plastic or steel tanks should be installed to BS 5410.
+A steel tank should conform to BS 799: part 5 and have a slope of 1:24 away from the outlet with a sludge cock at the lower end. - Do not use galvanised steel tanks or pipework for the oil system. - Do not use soldered joints on the oil supply pipework.